La Femme Boudoir Photography

 Once the makeup artist is done

 Once we get done with makeup, we thank our makeup artist and send her on her way.
-I’ve only had one or two clients insist on paying a makeup artist to stay throughout the session, which is cool and it’s so great to have the help!
-But while I’d love to have that more often, it’s not the norm.
-From there, we decide which outfit we’ll start with first.
+I've only had one or two clients insist on paying a makeup artist to stay throughout the session, and it's so great to have the help!
+And while I'd love to have that more often, it's not the norm.
+From there, we decide which outfit we'll start with first.
 We usually begin more covered-up to ease into the whole shoot process and end up with the least clothed option.

 You might not think so by looking at my photos, but every person I photograph comes in nervous.
 They’ve likely never done something like this before, and like you, they aren’t sure what to expect.
 They could read all of my blog posts and get the low down over and over again, but they’ll still be nervous until a certain point after the shoot begins.
 In my experience, starting with a beauty shot or two and letting the nerves go slowly is the best way to ease into this type of session.